direnv/direnv/docs/hook.md

 direnv hook fish | source
 ```

-Fish supports 3 modes you can set with with the global environment variable `direnv_fish_mode`:
+Fish supports 3 modes you can set with the global environment variable `direnv_fish_mode`:

 ```fish
 set -g direnv_fish_mode eval_on_arrow    # trigger direnv at prompt, and on every arrow-based directory change (default)